Coupelle-Vieille

 Coupelle-Vieille ([kupɛl vjɛj]) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 Coupelle-Vieille is situated some 16 miles (26 km) northeast of Montreuil-sur-Mer on the D343 road.

 Population

+Transport

+The Chemin de fer d'Anvin à Calais opened a railway station at Coupelle-Vielle in 1881.
+From 1891, the station was also served by the Chemins de fer d'Aire à Fruges et de Rimeux-Gournay à Berck.
+The railways were closed in 1955.